Generalization of the composition

 The nxc start command can take an additional yaml file as input describing the number of machines per role, as well as their hostnames.

-The following yaml file will create 3 machines: server, node1 and node2.
+The following yaml file will create 3 machines: server (one instance per default), two node instances (node1 and node2).

 # nodes.yaml